protofire/uma-subgraph/README.md

   "List of all the rounds involved in this PriceRequest"
   rounds: [PriceRequestRound!]! @derivedFrom(field: "request")

-  "List of all the votes commited on this request"
+  "List of all the votes committed on this request"
-  commitedVotes: [CommitedVote!]! @derivedFrom(field: "request")
+  committedVotes: [CommittedVote!]! @derivedFrom(field: "request")

   "List of all the votes revealed on this request"
   revealedVotes: [RevealedVote!]! @derivedFrom(field: "request")